 Seven of our debt obligations are long-term, fixed rate U.S. Department of Housing and Urban Development ("HUD")-insured loans that mature between 2039 and 2055.
-The other debt obligations are short-term loans that mature in July 2024 through December 2026 with variable interest rates starting at approximately 4% through 12% and based on the Secured Overnight Financing Rate ("SOFR") or the bank's base rate as documented in all of our loan agreements.
-We expect to refinance these short-term loans with long-term, fixed rate HUD-insured debt.
+The other debt obligations are short-term loans that mature in July 2024 through December 2026 with variable interest rates (see Note 4 to the accompanying Notes to Condensed Consolidated Financial Statements).
+Due to the current environment of increasing interest rates, this will have a negative effect on our results of operations and therefore, we expect to refinance these short-term loans with long-term, fixed rate HUD-insured debt in 2023.

 Our liquidity will increase if cash from operations exceeds expenses, we receive net proceeds from the sale of whole or partial interest in a property or properties, or refinancing results in excess loan proceeds.
-Our liquidity will decrease as proceeds are expended in connection with our acquisitions and operation of properties.
+Our liquidity will decrease as proceeds are expended in connection with our acquisitions and the operation of properties.
+In regards to the Operated Properties, our intent is to stabilize the operations of the facilities and execute long-term triple-net leases with either a new or the existing manager/operator.